syed-zeeshan001/Amazon-Clone/README.md

 # Amazon Clone

-This project is a clone of the Amazon website, built using HTML, CSS, and JavaScript.
+This project is a clone of the Amazon website, built using HTML and CSS.
 The Amazon clone replicates the main layout and design of the original Amazon website, featuring a product listing interface, navigation bar, and footer to enhance user experience and interaction.

 ## Features